Central Maine Oct. 19 police log

 IN AUGUSTA, Sunday at 10:08 p.m., Michael B. Dube, 33, of Augusta, was arrested on a warrant.

-IN BELGRADE, Saturday at 9:58 a.m., Timothy A. Beaucage, 61, of Belgrade, was arrested by Kennebec County Sherriff’s Office and charged with domestic violence assault.
+IN BELGRADE, Saturday at 9:58 a.m., Timothy A. Beaucage, 61, of Belgrade, was arrested by Kennebec County Sheriff’s Office and charged with domestic violence assault.

 IN RICHMOND, Friday at 8:48 p.m., Corey Gurney, 39, of Richmond was arrested on a charge of driving under the influence.